SammyWright-King/Spindogs/README.md

+##Explanation
+Using repositories and interfaces, these classes were injected to the controller class and inherited by the categorycontroller and notecontroller class making use of the solid principle

+Also, to maintain consistency across files, a redo of the noteController class was done to match the use of repository style in the CategoryController.

+A duplicate of the original NoteController class was included with modifications as required for the task named ```NoteController2.php```

 # Notes Application

 A simple application, allowing for registration and logging in of users.
 Allowing them to store simple text notes no the system, and categorise them.